The Amazon Summer Sale Is Like Prime Day for Fashion: Top Deals So Far

 After a notice was sent to sellers seen by CNBC, an Amazon spokesperson confirmed to CNBC that the event is happening.
 "The Big Style Sale is slated to take place later this month and will include seasonally relevant deals from both established and smaller fashion brands," the spokeswoman said.
 "We are delighted to help brands connect with our vast global customer base for this event."

 In addition to everyday essential items, Amazon devices, tech gear and books, Amazon has gained traction in the fashion space.
-And just like with all its other offerings, customers can find pretty much anything they're looking for via Amazon Fashion: major brands like Levi's, Tory Burch, Skechers and Ray-Ban, indie designers (which the company is spotlighting right now through its A Common Thread initiative with Vogue and the Council of Fashion Designers of America) and its own in-house fashion labels.
+And just like with all its other offerings, customers can find pretty much anything they're looking for via Amazon Fashion: major brands like Levi's, Skechers, Vera Bradley and Superga, indie designers (which the company is spotlighting right now through its A Common Thread initiative with Vogue and the Council of Fashion Designers of America) and its own in-house fashion labels.
 We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.

 Stay with us throughout the week to find a curated selection of all the fashion deals and deep discounts.
 Also, don't forget to continue checking back with ET Style this week as we update you on our picks from the biggest and best fashion deals from the Amazon Summer Sale which get released multiple times a day throughout the week.